 Outer Continental Shelf Scientific Committee

-Members are appointed by the Secretary based on technical skills and geographic representation.
-Members must meet the following criteria: scientific competence, reputation within their field of expertise, and ability to address important elements of BOEM’s research and science activities.
+Members were appointed by the Secretary based on technical skills and geographic representation, and were required to meet the following criteria: scientific competence, reputation within their field of expertise, and ability to address important elements of BOEM’s research and science activities.
 BOEM's research and science activities span a diverse spectrum of environmental and socioeconomic disciplines pertinent to decision making of the OCS energy and minerals management programs.
-This responsibility requires a broad spectrum of expertise both in terms of scientific specialty and geographic range.
-Members are selected such that their expertise does not overlap.
-The Committee is also evenly divided into three sections covering the areas of physical, biological, and social sciences.
-Recommendations for appointment are based on the specific expertise of the appointee and the existing balance of the Committee.
+The Committee was also evenly divided into three sections covering the areas of physical, biological, and social sciences.

-Official Committee Records: Past meeting proceedings and other Committee documentation are available for public review and access here.
+Official Committee Records: Past meeting proceedings and other Committee documentation will continue to be available for public review and access here.